Homestead Hack: MYO Crispy Taco Shells Using Plain Corn Tortillas!

 These will be lightly crisp and they’ll hold together when filling instead of snapping in two.
 We love ’em.

-And where a raw corn tortilla would have torn when filling, these crisped ones flexed enough to fill without breaking.
+And these crisped tortilla shells flexed enough to fill without breaking.
 They held together beautifully as we stuffed them full of flavorful shredded pork.

 Something I’ll caution about: